 - Education: high school, college, graduate school, and any relevant non-degree training programs

-- Past Employment: list any past employers including your title, supervisor, and dates of employment
+- Past Employment: list past employers including your title, supervisor, and dates of employment

-- Activities: list any past organizations and activities that you have been involved in that demonstrate your commitment to public service, community involvement, and/or volunteer work.
+- Activities: list organizations and activities that you have been involved in that demonstrate your commitment to public service, community involvement, and/or volunteer work.

 - Contact information: your current mailing address, home phone, work phone, cell phone, and email address

 If you would like to refer a candidate to our Political Leaders Program, please visit our referrals page.
 Information provided will only be used to contact potential candidates about applying for our program.

 Please remember, once you start the application there will be no way to save partial work

 so make sure you have everything you need to complete the application.

 If you have any questions about the PLP or your application, contact Lauren Gilbert.